 To start with you need an Alexa device (mine was my iPhone) and have it connected to Ifttt (If This Then That).
 The next thing you need is a dropbox account (or any other cloud storage provider supported by Ifttt).
 So what I did was create a new ifttt applet that runs when I tell Alexa “trigger network backup”.
 This applet creates a file in dropbox called runme.txt.
 I created a scheduled task that runs a vbs script.
 This script is solely so I can run a batch file silently.
 You can run the batch file directly – but you will get the annoying cmd pop-up.

 The batch file that is called by the scheduled task as follows:

 type c:\users\me\dropbox\ifttt\runme.txt >c:\scripts\ifttt\ifttt.bat

 In case of reboots or hangs I have the running batch file deleted.
 This runs as a scheduled task that kicks off every 5 minutes.
 So my commands are delayed, but it required the bare minimum of system resources and auxiliary software.
 I may change to a more instant method in the future.

-When I setup a specific trigger on Ifttt the contents of runme.txt have the path to the batch file I want to run.
+When I set up a specific trigger on Ifttt the contents of runme.txt have the path to the batch file I want to run.
 So if I say “trigger network backup”, ifttt looks at the applet, it then makes the runme.txt file with the contents being c:\scripts\backup.bat.
-When this run it kicks off a robocopy job that mirrors my servers.
-I can also make a trigger back that alerts when a job is done.
+When this runs it kicks off a robocopy job that mirrors my servers.
+I can also make a trigger back that alerts me when a job is done.